mockk/mockk/README.md

 ### Relaxed mock

-`Relaxed mock` is the mock that returns some simple value for all functions.
+A `relaxed mock` is the mock that returns some simple value for all functions.
-This allows to skip specifying behavior for each case, while still allow to stub things you need.
+This allows to skip specifying behavior for each case, while still allowing to stub things you need.
-For reference types chained mocks are returned.
+For reference types, chained mocks are returned.

 ```kotlin
 val car = mockk<Car>(relaxed = true)